 You want to avoid the hollow sounds that result from phase cancellation or the comb filter effect.
 These hollow sounds can happen when you place mics too close to each other and pick up two vocal signals in the mix.
 One signal is direct, and the other is delayed.
 This pickup of two different signals causes specific frequencies to cancel – creating a frequency response that looks like an inverted comb.
 And unless you're looking for that kind of filtered sound, it's something you'll want to avoid.

-Recommended Microphones for Choirs
+Recommended Choir Microphones for Church Choir

 The MX202 is designed to be virtually invisible to the camera and can pick up sounds within a 50-foot radius, perfect for large choirs.
 Its interchangeable cartridges allow you to easily tailor the microphone to suit a wide variety of applications.
-You can easily position this microphone above the choir to ensure the highest intelligibility of every word to your congregation.
+You can easily position this choir mic above the choir to ensure the highest intelligibility of every word to your congregation.

 For situations where the music director prefers to mic the choir with stand-mounted mics, the KSM137 provides studio-quality sound pickup.
 The KSM137 is a cardioid microphone that can withstand extremely high sound input volumes.